Claude Dispatch: Control Cowork From Your Phone (Setup + First Look)

 Dispatch is clearly a foundation, not a finished product.
 Based on what Anthropic has shipped and what the community is asking for, here’s what to watch:

-• Pro plan access — Days away, not weeks
+• Pro plan access — Done!
+Now live for Pro subscribers.

 • Notification improvements — Progress updates and task completion alerts on your phone